-- 9 City of Airdrie user fees and charges are grouped as per the following based on their methodology: - (1) Group A: Indoor/ and Outdoor Recreation Fees and Facility Rental Fees - (a) Residents enjoy and value a multitude of indoor and outdoor recreational amenitities across the City, such as sport field rentals, Recreation Centre usage, ice rink rentals, etc. In additional, the City has many facilities that can be rented for various uses.
-These services bring both community and individual benefit.
-Overall, revenues raised though user fees in this area will be cover the operating cost.
-Residents have the ability to rent and use a variety of indoor and outdoor amenities throughout the City.
+- 9 City of Airdrie user fees and charges are grouped as per the following based on their methodology: - (1) Group A: Indoor/Outdoor Recreation Fees and Facility Rental Fees - (a) Residents have the ability to rent and use a variety of indoor and outdoor amenities throughout the City.
 These amenities include, but are not limited to, sport fields, Recreation Centre usage, ice rinks, and so on.
 In addition, the City has many facilities that can be rented for various uses.
-Revenues raised through user fees in this area will cover the operating costs;

-- (b) User groups will be engaged and informed of fee changes; - (c) Market comparisons will include facilities within a 30-minute drive from the City of Airdrie; - (i) Market comparisons include a mix of different operating models, private and public fields, facilities, etc. Other municipalities can be highly subsidized and differ from municipality to municipality.
+Revenues raised through user fees in this area will cover the operating costs: - (b) User groups will be engaged and informed of fee changes; - (c) Market comparisons will include facilities within a 30-minute drive from the City of Airdrie; - (i) Market comparisons include a mix of different operating models, private and public fields, facilities, etc. Other municipalities can be highly subsidized and differ from municipality to municipality.
 For the City to maintain its competitive advantage it is important to compare businesses offering the same or similar services.
-The 30-minute radius is set as this is the typical distance a user is willing to go to receive such services; and - (d) Within Group A, market competitiveness is the best method to maintain equity between the individual and the tax base taxpayer. - (2) Group B: Licenses, Permits and Approval Fees - (a) These types of fees are associated with the City granting permission and allowing property owners to use their property in a specific manner.
+The 30-minute radius is set as this is the typical distance a user is willing to go to receive such services; and

+- (d) Within Group A, market competitiveness is the best method to maintain equity between the individual and the tax base. - (2) Group B: Licenses, Permits and Approval Fees - (a) These types of fees are associated with the City granting permission and allowing property owners to use their property in a specific manner.
 While public benefits exists from a system of permits and licensing, the City expects such regulatory fees to cover the cost of this public oversight from individuals or businesses generating the cost; - (b) Where applicable, the development community will be informed of fee changes; - (c) Market comparisons will include benchmark (mid-sized) cities and other municipal competitors; and - (d) Where available, the City will consider the cost recovery principle in conjunction with market comparisons for these services.